Shurniak Art Gallery

 Changes to Hours of Operation

-Shurniak Art Gallery will be closed Sundays for the winter starting Dec 24th.
+Shurniak Art Gallery will be open Sundays starting June 2, 2024.

 Fresh Start Cafe Onsite